mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 A list of possible actions related to each duty can be found on page 171.

-AUTOMATED DUTIES A ship’s computer can cover several duties if it is running the appropriate software.
+AUTOMATED DUTIES A ship's computer can cover several duties if it is running the appropriate software.

 •  Fire Control programs can either act as gunners or assist gunners.
 •  A ship equipped with repair drones and Auto-Repair software can perform damage control.